Trailblazing Female Travelers Share Their Best Advice for Women Who Want to See the World

 Cherae Robinson, Founder and CEO, Tastemakers Africa

 For Robinson, the determination to found Tastemakers Africa grew out of a fascination with history and a love for the African continent, an inspiration that initially came from watching the History and Discovery Channels growing up.
 “I always wanted to see the places where great things happened in real life.
 I wanted the whole world to be tangible to me and I wanted to deepen my understanding experientially,” she said.
 She also felt it important to be transparent about the challenge of building a business: “I’m a single mom; I have a 10-year-old.
 After I split with my partner, I moved back to my high school bedroom so that I could continue building my startup.
 Some people might think it’s crazy, but I knew it was the only shot I had at giving my son stability while pursuing my dream.
 I think we’ve got to be able to absorb hardship, recognize that trailblazing women really are a prize, and be unafraid to redefine success for ourselves.”
-Now, Tastemakers curates city guides and offers unique tour experiences hosted by locals in Accra, Cape Town, and Johannesburg, and runs a series of longer group trips—the next heads to Senegal in late May.
+Now, Tastemakers curates city guides and offers unique tour experiences hosted by locals in Accra, Cape Town, and Johannesburg, and runs a series of longer group trips.

 “I never thought I’d end up in travel as a career,” Robinson said.
 “I’m a biologist by training and was working for a World Bank agricultural research institute when the idea for Tastemakers came.
 I realized that casually sharing tips wasn’t really going to change the narrative on Africa—something super important to me.
 The only way I could do this was to move from leisure traveler to rolling up my sleeves and shaking things up.”

 Sarah Casewit, Marta Tucci, Sofia Mascotena, Founders, Naya Traveler